fabianHueni/UNIBE_MSGAI_HS25_Project/README.md

 The project aims to transform images of analog medication lists (e.g., handwritten or printed lists) into structured digital formats.
 This involves several key steps:
 - Image to Text Conversion: Utilizing a pre-trained docling model to extract text and tables from images.
 - Mapping to Vocabulary: Converting the extracted text into a predefined vocabulary of medications.
+As a predefined vocabulary we use a csv-file with all FDA Drugs, available at https://www.kaggle.com/datasets/protobioengineering/united-states-fda-drugs-feb-2024.
 - Transform to Structured Format: Organizing the mapped data into a structured format such as JSON or CSV for further processing.

 The project is oriented on the Granit Docling WebGPU demo on huggingface (https://huggingface.co/spaces/ibm-granite/granite-docling-258M-WebGPU).